 Making a commitment to taking care of yourself, considering the outside world and our environment, is a great learning experience.
 We are exposed to a flood of information every day; oftentimes it can be difficult to find ourselves in order to develop healthy habits, live in harmony and take concrete actions to protect our ecosystem.
 When the path seems complex or fraught with obligations, control and deprivation, we quickly become discouraged—and changes therefore cannot be sustainable.
 Let’s take a moment to discover the pillars required to gradually and successfully take care of our health, our well-being and the planet.

 Do you know what is intuitive eating?
 It’s a positive way to think foods and it encourage to listen differently basic needs and their signals like hunger.
 It’s very different from “traditional” diets or hard discipline.
 Intuitive eating is more like a way to trust our body and our individual needs.
 Karine Gravel, nutritionist and doctor in nutrition, helps us understand this approach more clearly in this article.

 Every month, an object from the heritage bequest by the Augustinian community is selected by the museum storage facility and archives center teams.
-In the spotlight this month, a cup form 18th century.
+Featured this month: Greeting cards.

 Every month, an object from the heritage bequest by the Augustinian community is selected by the museum storage facility and archives center teams.
-In the spotlight this month: Deed of a Promise Made Between the Hospital’s Reverend Mothers and the Quebec Ursuline Nuns, dated February 8th, 1651.
+Featured this month: a huge coffeepot from the mid-20th century.